Thertzlor/vscode-chss/README.md

 ### Combined selectors
 Type and name selectors can be combined such as `Example[class]` and modifier selectors can be combined with any other type, for example `foo:readonly`, `.getFoo:async` and a combination of all three types is possible as well (`Example[class]:declaration`) as long as the order of *name -> type -> modifier* is preserved.

+>**Note:** There is as of yet no concept of relations between tokens, so features like sibling and descendant selectors in CSS, for use cases like "select variables in a class named x" or "select a variable x defined right after class y" are not possible.
+[For this we would need to parse an actual AST, too much work for now]
 ### Advanced Selectors

 | Selector                  | Example                                       | Description                                                                                                      | Notes                                                                                                   |